sindresorhus/grunt-sass/readme.md

 [Grunt][grunt] tasks to compile SCSS to CSS using [node-sass](https://github.com/andrew/node-sass)

 *Requires grunt 0.4.
-Use version 0.2.5 for grunt 0.3 compatibility*
+Use version 0.2.5 for grunt 0.3 compatibility.*

 ## Overview

 This task uses the experimental and superfast Node.js based Sass compiler [node-sass](https://github.com/andrew/node-sass) (which only compiles .scss files).

 *Note that node-sass is currently under heavy development and might be unstable, there are also some stuff missing, like a compression option.
-Check out [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) (based on Ruby Sass) if you want something stable that also supports the old syntax.*
+Check out [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) (based on Ruby Sass) if you want something stable that also supports the old syntax, but in turn much slower.*

 ## Getting Started